Social Security (United States): Social Security number

-Importantly, most parents apply for Social Security numbers for their dependent children in order to include them on their income tax returns as a dependent.
-Everyone filing a tax return, as taxpayer or spouse, must have a Social Security Number or Taxpayer Identification Number (TIN) since the IRS is unable to process returns or post payments for anyone without an SSN or TIN.
+Importantly, most parents apply for SSNs for their dependent children in order to include them on their income tax returns as a dependent.
+Everyone filing a tax return, as taxpayer or spouse, must have an SSN or Taxpayer Identification Number (TIN) since the IRS is unable to process returns or post payments for anyone without an SSN or TIN.

-The Privacy Act of 1974 was in part intended to limit usage of the Social Security number as a means of identification.
+The Privacy Act of 1974 was in part intended to limit usage of the SSN as a means of identification.
 Paragraph (1) of subsection (a) of section 7 of the Privacy Act, an uncodified provision, states in part: